Mark Robinson (football manager): AFC Wimbledon

-After an excellent start to the 21/22 season the youngest squad in English football were top scorers in English football after 8 games as well as a record run in the Carabao Cup for the Club which ended with a loss to Arsenal at the Emirates.
-A series of injuries saw a dip in the Dons results.
-Returning players saw their form recaptured before Christmas with 3 wins and 2 draws.
+In the 2021–22 season after the club's best start to a season in eight years, the youngest squad in English football were top scorers in English football after eight games as well as a record run in the EFL Cup which ended with a loss to Arsenal at the Emirates Stadium.
+A series of injuries including main centre forward Ollie Palmer saw a dip in the Dons' results.
+Returning players saw their form recaptured before Christmas with three wins and two draws.
 January saw the Club sell top scorer Ollie Palmer and the Clubs only other forward Aaron Pressley ruled out for the season through injury.
-A lack of fire power saw the Dons become the draw specialist as they went 20 games without a win.
-On the 28th March 2022, AFC Wimbledon parted company with Mark Robinson by mutual consent.
+A lack of fire power and further injuries to key players saw the Dons become the draw specialists as they went 20 games without a win.
+On 28 March 2022, AFC Wimbledon parted company with Mark Robinson by mutual consent.
 Just five days earlier he was publicly backed by the board.
+The Dons winless form continued without Robinson for the rest of the season and they were later relegated to League Two.